Ceriops decandra

 Ceriops decandra is a mangrove plant of tropical Asia in the family Rhizophoraceae.
-The specific epithet decandra is from the Greek meaning "ten male", referring to the flower having ten stamens.
+The specific epithet decandra is from the Greek meaning 'ten male', referring to the flower having ten stamens.

 Description

 Ceriops decandra grows as a shrub or small tree up to 15 m tall with a trunk diameter of up to 30 cm.
 Its bark is pale brown.
 The flowers are white.
 The ovoid to conical fruits measure up to 1.8 cm long.

 Distribution and habitat

-Ceriops decandra grows naturally in India and Bangladesh (including the Sundarbans), Burma, Thailand and Peninsular Malaysia.
+Ceriops decandra grows naturally in India and Bangladesh (including the Sundarbans), Myanmar, Thailand and Peninsular Malaysia.
 Its habitat is mangrove swamps and tidal creeks.